 If the company won’t give you a refund, it’s usually better to wait and see if they cancel the booking later.
 If they cancel the booking, they should refund you.

 If you’re offered a voucher instead of a refund

-It’s usually best to ask for a refund instead.
-Tell the company you booked with – they have to give you a refund if you ask.
+It’s usually best to ask for a refund instead - you should contact the company you booked with and ask.
+They should give you a refund if they cancelled your travel.

 If you’re thinking of accepting a voucher, check the terms and conditions, including:

 - whether you can change your mind later and get a refund

 If the company you booked with has gone out of business